World-of-Workflows/WorkflowsUniversity/docs/03_navigation/navigation.md

 This is the World of Workflows Privacy Policy

-### Settings
+### Service

-The Settings area allows you to back up the database, restart the service and check if the service is running.
+The Service area allows you to back up the database, restart the service and check if the service is running.

 ### Plugins